onap/integration/docs/docs_vFW_CNF_CDS.rst

       }
     }

-Only **resource-assignment** workflow of the CBA model is utilized in this demo.
-If final CBA model contains also **config-deploy** workflow it's there just to keep parity with original vFW CBA (for VMs).
-Same applies for the related template *Templates/nf-params-template.vtl* and it's mapping file.
+SO requires for instantiation name of the profile in the parameter: *k8s-rb-profile-name* and name of the release of thr application: *k8s-rb-instance-release-name*.
+The latter one, when not specified, will be replaced with combination of profile name and vf-module-id for each Helm instance/vf-module instantiated.
+Both values can be found in vtl templates dedicated for vf-modules.

-Another advance of the presented use case over solution presented in the Dublin release is possibility of the automatic generation and upload to multicloud/k8s plugin the RB profile content.
+CBA offers possibility of the automatic generation and upload to multicloud/k8s plugin the RB profile content.
+RB profile is required if you want to deploy your CNF into k8s namesapce other than *default*.
+Also, if you want to ensure particular templating of your Helm charts, specific to particular version of the cluster into which Helm packages will deployed on, profile is used to specify the version of your cluster.

 RB profile can be used to enrich or to modify the content of the original helm package.
 Profile can be also used to add additional k8s helm templates for helm installation or can be used to modify existing k8s helm templates for each create CNF instance.
-It opens another level of CNF customization, much more than customization of helm package with override values.
+It opens another level of CNF customization, much more than customization of the Helm package with override values.
+K8splugin offers also *default* profile without content, for default namespace and default cluster version.

 ::

   ---
   version: v1
   type:
-    values: “override_values.yaml”
+    values: "override_values.yaml"
     configresource:
       - filepath: resources/deployment.yaml
         chartpath: templates/deployment.yaml

 Above we have exemplary manifest file of the RB profile.
 Since Frankfurt *override_values.yaml* file does not need to be used as instantiation values are passed to the plugin over Instance API of k8s plugin.
-In the example, profile contains additional k8s helm template which will be added on demand to the helm package during its installation.
+In the example, profile contains additional k8s Helm template which will be added on demand to the helm package during its installation.
 In our case, depending on the SO instantiation request input parameters, vPGN helm package can be enriched with additional ssh service.
 Such service will be dynamically added to the profile by CDS and later on CDS will upload whole custom RB profile to multicloud/k8s plugin.

 In order to support generation and upload of profile, our vFW CBA model has enhanced **resource-assignment** workflow which contains additional step: **profile-upload**.
 It leverages dedicated functionality introduced in Guilin release that can be used to upload predefined profile or to generate and upload content of the profile with Velocity templating mechanism.